timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER II-NUCLEAR WEAPONS STOCKPILE MATTERS/Part A-Stockpile Stewardship and Weapons Production.md

   * (A) An independent cost estimate of the following:

-    * (i) Each nuclear weapon system undergoing life extension at the completion of phase 6.2A, relating to design definition and cost study.
+    * (i) Each nuclear weapon system undergoing life extension at the completion of phase 6.2A or new weapon system at the completion of phase 2A, relating to design definition and cost study.

-    * (ii) Each nuclear weapon system undergoing life extension at the completion of phase 6.3, relating to development engineering.
+    * (ii) Each nuclear weapon system undergoing life extension at the completion of phase 6.3 or new weapon system at the completion of phase 3, relating to development engineering.

     * (iii) Each nuclear weapon system undergoing life extension at the completion of phase 6.4, relating to production engineering, and before the initiation of phase 6.5, relating to first production.

+    * (iv) Each new weapon system at the completion of phase 4, relating to production engineering, and before the initiation of phase 5, relating to first production.

-    * (iv) Each new nuclear facility within the nuclear security enterprise that is estimated to cost more than $500,000,000 before such facility achieves critical decision 1 and before such facility achieves critical decision 2 in the acquisition process.
+    * (v) Each new nuclear facility within the nuclear security enterprise that is estimated to cost more than $500,000,000 before such facility achieves critical decision 1 and before such facility achieves critical decision 2 in the acquisition process.

-    * (v) Each nuclear weapons system undergoing a major alteration project (as defined in section 2753(a)(2) of this title).
+    * (vi) Each nuclear weapons system undergoing a major alteration project (as defined in section 2753(a)(2) of this title).

-  * (B) An independent cost review of each nuclear weapon system undergoing life extension at the completion of phase 6.2, relating to study of feasibility and down-select.
+  * (B) An independent cost review of each nuclear weapon system undergoing life extension at the completion of phase 6.2 or new weapon system at the completion of phase 2, relating to study of feasibility and down-select.

 * (2) Each independent cost estimate and independent cost review under paragraph (1) shall include—